 Seville 4 Special s/n 407 : pictures

 The museum purchased the Seville 4 Special s/n 407 May 2011 online from Folkway Music, Guelph, Ontario, Canada.
 No further history known.
-This is the only Seville 4 Special known to exist.
-Folk Way wrote:
+August 2023 the guitar was sold to Jim Miller and is now part of his Seville collection.

 The guitar is completely refinished, has a few repaired top cracks and a plugged hole in the bass-side waist.
 The tuners were replaced a few times.
 It has a replaced nut, saddle, frets and bridgepins.
 The rosewood bridge is likely a replacement, but could be original with an original spruce bridge plate. “